RelevantResearch/michael-paarlberg/_pages/home.md

 #### Research Methods (POLI 320)

-An upper level survey of social science research methods and statistics with an emphasis on skill building, this course teaches the foundations of causal inference and a variety of quantitative research skills including regression analysis, data visualization, and web scraping of APIs, using the coding language R.
+An upper-level survey of social science research methods and statistics with an emphasis on skill building, this course teaches the foundations of causal inference and a variety of quantitative research skills including regression analysis, data visualization, and web scraping of APIs, using the coding language R.

 #### Latin American Politics (POLI 353)